harimau99/Url-Short/README.md

 ```

 ### Navigate to the Directory
-Navigate to the Surukkam Directory by following this command
+Navigate to the shrinkurl Directory by following this command
 ```
 cd shrinkurl
 ```